outcastaaa/ATAC/ATAC完整流程.md

 cd /mnt/d/ATAC/bedpe
-# The bedtools command should extract the paired-end alignments as bedpe format, then the awk command should shift the fragments as needed
+# bedtools should extract the paired-end alignments as bedpe format, then awk should shift the fragments as needed
 parallel -j 6 "
   bedtools bamtobed -i {1} -bedpe > {1}.bedpe
 " ::: $( ls *.final.bam.named)